Cornea Transplant Specialists

 Depending on the type of transplant you had and how your eye heals, it can take a year or more to fully recover from this surgery.

-Possible problems with corneal transplant
+What are possible problems with corneal transplants?

 Organ rejection is when the body’s immune system sees transplanted tissue as something that shouldn’t be there and tries to get rid of it.
 Rejection is a problem for up to 3 out of 10 people who have a corneal transplant.
 It is more common with full-thickness transplants than partial-thickness transplants.